Thomas Jessell: Career and research

 After his PhD, he worked as a postdoctoral fellow at Harvard Medical School with Gerald Fischbach.
 In 1981 he became an assistant professor in the Department of Neurobiology at Harvard Medical School.
 In 1985 he joined the Columbia University faculty where he worked for the remainder of his career and became Claire Tow Professor of Motor Neuron Disorders (in neuroscience).

 Jessell is known for his work on chemical signals that play a role when nerve cells assemble during development to form neuronal circuits.
 In 1994, he showed that netrin guides commissural axons in the vertebrate spinal cord.

 Awards

 In 1994 Jessell was awarded the NAS Award for Scientific Reviewing from the National Academy of Sciences.
 He was a co-recipient, with Pasko Rakic and Sten Grillner, of the inaugural Kavli Prize for Neuroscience in 2008.
-He was elected a Fellow of the Royal Society in 1996.
+He was elected a Fellow of the Royal Society in 1996 and of the Academy of Medical Sciences in 2006.
 He won the Ralph W. Gerard Prize from the Society for Neuroscience in 2016.
 He was a fellow of the Norwegian Academy of Science and Letters.

 Books

-Jessell is the co-editor, with Eric R. Kandel and James Schwartz, of the well-known textbook Principles of Neural Science.
+Jessell was the co-editor, with Eric R. Kandel and James Schwartz, of the well-known textbook Principles of Neural Science.